//ESPARZA INSIGHTS//

 2021 Marketing Trends Part 2: Short Video Reigns

-Summary: This week we re talking short form video and its current reign over content marketing and well the internet in general
+Summary: This week, we’re talking short-form video and its current reign over content marketing and, well, the internet in general.

 Share This Article